GSA-TTS/identity-handbook/_articles/daily-deploy-schedule.md

 | 11am | <lg-local-time utc="11am" />   |
 | 5pm  | <lg-local-time utc="5pm" />    |
 | 11pm | <lg-local-time utc="11pm" />   |

+### Environment status

+You can view the [Environment status](https://dashboard.int.identitysandbox.gov/env) which includes the SHA and the date of last deploy.